JoshuaHM-p4/OOP-movie-house-manager/README.md

 This project is a Tkinter-based GUI application that manages room usage for movie viewing in a movie house.
 The application allows users to check in and check out movies for different rooms, ensuring that movies are not double-booked across rooms.

+### Please Do Not Copy This Code Directly
+This project contains code and logic that is specific to my implementation of the Movie House management application.
+I strongly advise my classmates to **not** copy this code directly.
+Instead, please:

+1. **Understand the Code**: Take the time to go through the code and understand how it works.
+This will help you learn and improve your own coding skills.
+2. **Change Variable Names**: Rename variables to something meaningful and unique to your project.
+3. **Modify the Logic**: Adjust the logic to suit your own requirements and to ensure that your work is distinct.
+4. **Write Your Own Comments**: Add comments that explain what your code does in your own words.
+This is an excellent way to ensure you understand the code.

+By following these steps, you will not only adhere to academic integrity policies but also gain a deeper understanding of the code and improve your own programming abilities.

+Most importantly, chat us if you want your help.
+Code with joy! <3

 ## Features

 - Add movies to a room's viewing list.